[3 minute psychology]

 The ‘strenuously avoided’ part is the procrastination.

-I find this definition both unhelpful and patronizing.
+While conceptualizing procrastination as a phobia is useful, I find this definition of ‘phobia’ is unhelpfully patronizing.
 In the procrastination context, the ‘persistent and irrational fear’ is actually quite rational – if not overly adaptive.

-While rational at a primal level, it is problematic in these non-paleolithic times when our brains can’t tell the difference between sabertooth tigers and failure or rejection.
+While rational at a primal level, it is problematic in these non-paleolithic times when our brains can’t tell the difference between sabertooth tigers and failure.
 And it is a very real psychological terror.